data61/PSL/README.md

-**Dear CADE26 reviewers, the cade26_submission branch contains the version of this tool explained in the paper submitted to CADE26.**
+**Dear ITP2018 reviewers, you are currently in the master branch.
+The our submission artifacts for ITP2018 reside in the PSL/PaMpeR of the PaMpeR branch. **

 # PSL